Qualified to accept Public Access instructions

 Ylenia has a strong relationship with the British Institute of International and Comparative Law through which she has trained Nepalese prosecutors on matters of pre-trial conferencing, witness care and ethics.
 She currently also teaches new practitioners and pupil barristers Ethics within the Gray’s Inn Education department.

 Ylenia is robust in Court and has been commended on her ethics and client care.

 Ylenia has a busy criminal practice in which she regularly prosecutes and defends in the Crown Courts.
-Ylenia has been appointed to the Government Legal Department’s Junior Junior Panel of Counsel and is also a member of the CPS Advocate Panel Scheme (level 2).
+Ylenia has been appointed to the Government Legal Department’s Junior Panel of Counsel and is also a member of the CPS Advocate Panel Scheme (level 2).
 She has prosecuted on behalf of the CPS, National Probation Service and local authorities.
-She has expertise in applying for specialised behaviour orders on behalf of the Metropolitan Police as well as contesting them and appealing them.
+She has expertise in applying for specialized behaviour orders on behalf of the Metropolitan Police, as well as contesting them and appealing them.

 She has successfully represented clients in cases involving serious drug allegations, grave violence and sexual offences.
 In terms of prosecution, Ylenia has particular experience representing the Crown in cases involving domestic violence.

 Ylenia has advised on matters of jurisdiction in an international trade dispute and has been led junior counsel on 3 civil fraud cases.
 She is often led in civil cases that have a criminal element at hand.

 Ylenia spent time working in The Hague at the Office of the Prosecutor at the International Criminal Tribunal of Former Yugoslavia on the case of Prosecutor v.
 Radovan Karadžić, who was convicted of genocide.